Phonics and Early Reading

-The same cycle and approach to teaching RWI continues in Year one and Year 2, and beyond where appropriate and needed.
+The same cycle and approach to teaching RWI continues in Year One and Year Two, and beyond where appropriate and needed.
 The children will continue to be assessed and grouped to match their phonics levels.

-By this stage, most children will be progressing through more complex sounds and accessing reading texts that are matched to their phonic sound knowledge.
+By this stage, most children will be progressing through more complex sounds and they will continue to access reading texts that are matched to their phonic sound knowledge.

 Once children become fluent and speedy readers, they will move off the RWI phonics programme onto books that are not specifically linked to phonic sounds taught and focus more on comprehension skills.
 It is important to note that as the children progress with their phonics, their fluency is measured in regards to how many words per minute they are able to read with accuracy.

-A key change for the use of RWI and fundamental practise of home-learning support is that children will be sent home with a book or a book level that matches their phonic level.
+One of the most important aspects of following the RWI scheme and the fundamental practise of home-learning support is that your child will be sent home with a book level that matches their phonic level.
 This means that your child should be able to fluently read the book that they are coming home with.
 They would have been taught and focused on the sounds within that book during the week and should have secure previous phonic knowledge to support them in accurately reading the book.
 The aim of reading this book at home is for enjoyment and confidence building!